shihlinlu/pi-mirror/README.md

 - Current weather
 - Time and date
 - Slack feed integration

+### Upcoming Features:
 - Indoor air quality detection of common pollutants, particulate matter, and even propane
 - Motion detection
+- Tutorial

 ### Installation and Documentation
-- Stay tuned for updates on how you can build + install your own smart mirror! :D
+- Stay tuned for updates on how you can build + install your own smart mirror!

 ### Feature requests and Contact
 Do you have any features you'd like to see?
 While this Pi Mirror v1.0 has not officially launched yet, please don't hesitate to drop us a <a href="mailto:piomirrors@gmail.com">line.</a>